-- It causes individuals to treat money received from different sources in a different fashion.
-Individuals might feel the urge to spend the inherited money faster in comparison with the money that is earned as a salary.
+- It causes individuals to treat money received from different sources differently.
+Individuals might feel the urge to spend the inherited money faster than the money earned as a salary.

 - It encourages individuals to spend money on useless things and activities.

-- It encourages individuals to keep too much amount of money as a cash emergency instead of investing the same or using the same for the repayment of high-interest debts.
+- It enables individuals to keep too much money as a cash emergency instead of investing the same or using the same to repay high-interest debts.

-- It results in financial inflexibility where individuals are unable to realize and adjust their goals and budgets based on updated financial information.
+- It results in financial inflexibility where individuals cannot realize and adjust their goals and budgets based on updated financial information.